hmrc/income-tax-mtd-changelog/README.md

 * Version 1.0 is has been retired in production and the sandbox.

 #### self-assessment-accounts-api
-* Version 1.0 is has been retired in production and the sandbox.
+* Version 1.0 is has been retired in the sandbox.

 #### individuals-calculations-api
 * Version 2.0 is has been retired in production and the sandbox.